 Scott was introduced to Africa by Debra on their honeymoon.
 He had a passion for the wild as a youth that ran headlong into the working world.
 After decades behind a desk, he found that in Botswana and other areas of sub-Saharan Africa the human footprint was light, there was much to protect and preserve, and there was local enthusiasm for doing so.
 He quickly developed the same passion for elephants that his wife had always known.
 A reformed workaholic, he now joins Debra on as many of her regular trips to Botswana as he can while continuing to work full-time as a lawyer in Texas.

 Boago, or “Bee”, has been part of Elephant Havens from the very beginning.
 He is a third-generation elephant handler who was raised in the bush by his handler father and grandfather.
 Bee is also a licensed safari guide and a naturalist.
 In his past years working at Abu Camp, he supervised a healthy breeding herd who lived as wild elephants during the day while returning to the boma each night.
 There he learned how to raise these deceptively fragile orphaned elephants to adulthood.
-At Elephant Havens, Bee will manage our team of handlers and oversee all aspects of the rescue and care of our elephants.
+At Elephant Havens, Bee manages our team of handlers and oversees all aspects of the rescue and care of our elephants.